Help

 Let’s take a closer look at each section of the settings.

-In the General tab, you can choose what you want to find:
+In the Scan tab, you can choose what you want to find:

 • Find duplicate folders – the folders that contain duplicate content